-- Ensure continuation of services to persons in the care of the department; - Provide, as directed by the GoA, emergency assistance funds through the Emergency Evacuation Payment System (EEPS); and - Support, as directed by the GoA, the Disaster Transitional Accommodation Plan.
+- Ensure continuation of services to persons in the care of the department. - Provide, as directed by the GoA, emergency assistance funds through the Emergency Evacuation Payment System (EEPS). - Provide services and programs under income support, training and health benefits, homeless supports and disability services.

-Culture, Multiculturalism, and Status of Women
+Culture and Status of Women

-- Protect, to the fullest extent possible within the constraints of the emergency, heritage resources and art collections belonging to, or in the custody of, the GoA; and - Provide expertise in matters relating to the preservation of archival materials including museum and art collections, World Heritage Site collections, historic buildings, and documents in the Provincial Archives.
+- Protect, to the fullest extent possible within the constraints of the emergency, heritage resources and art collections belonging to, or in the custody of, the GoA. - Provide expertise in matters relating to the preservation of archival materials including museum and art collections, World Heritage Site collections, historic buildings, and documents in the Provincial Archives.